ajk1437/influencer-tracker/README.md

 ## Top game
 shows 10 most popular games at this moment on twitch.
 It this table you can see game art, game name, how many live channels are there and how many live viewers.

+## Add influencer
+on this page zou can insert influencer.

 ## How to run
 You can run this application buy downloading it and navigate to folder influencer-tracker\src\influencerTracker and use command
 ```lein ring server```

 # Reference: